 Breanna Laggo

-Breanna Laggo (she / her) hopes for more, equal and affordable access to care for equity-deserving communities, and that makes her passionate about youth mental health and well-being.
-As a soon-to-be teacher, she wants the students in her class to feel free to be themselves, without stigma.
-She’s a coffee enthusiast, dog lover and enjoys creating art.
+Breanna Laggo hopes for more, equal and affordable access to care for equity-deserving communities, and that makes them passionate about youth and their mental health and well-being.
+As a soon-to-be teacher, they want the students in their class to feel like they can be themselves without judgment.
+They’re a coffee enthusiast, dog lover and enjoy creating art.

 Fazayl Zahra